lextm/jekyll-theme-chirpy/_posts/2015-4-26-jexus-manager-initial-persist-to-disk-support-in-2-0-alpha-5.md

 * Experimental server certificate support (requires to be run as administrator).
 With such new additions, it is OK now to manage quite a few important features of IIS Express.

-Jexus Manager for IIS Express Alpha 5 is available at https://jexus.codeplex.com/releases/view/138373
+Jexus Manager for IIS Express Alpha 5 is available.

 Stay tuned.